LaunchPadLab/token-master/README.md

       password_confirmation: params[:password_confirmation]
     )

-    # Generate and save a unique token
+    # Generate and save a unique token on the new user
     token = user.set_confirm_token!

     # Mark the token as sent
     user.send_confirm_instructions! do
-      # Sending the email is up to you
+      # Sending the email is up to you, by passing a block here:
       UserMailer.send_confirm(user) # or some other logic
     end
   end

-  ...

 end
 ```

-4. Somewhere during the confirmation flow, find and confirm the User
+4. Somewhere during the confirmation flow, find and confirm the user:

 ```
-class UsersController < ApplicationController
+class UsersController < ApplicationController def confirm

-  ...

-  def confirm

-    # find the user by the token and mark the token as completed
+    # finds the user by the token, and mark the token as completed
     user = User.confirm_by_token!(params[:token])

     ...

   end

-  ...

 end
 ```